tolgaerok/Dell-Laptop/packages/ReadMe.md

 # XDG Utilities
 - xdg-desktop-portal-gtk: A GTK implementation of the xdg-desktop-portal backend.
+- xdg-launch: A command-line tool to run desktop files.
 - xdg-utils: A set of tools for desktop integration.

-# XDG and File Managers
+# File Managers
-- xdg-launch: A command-line tool to run desktop files.
 - xfce.thunar: A modern file manager for the Xfce desktop environment.
+- xfce.thunar-archive-plugin: Thunar plugin providing file context menus for archives
+- xfce.thunar-dropbox-plugin: A plugin that adds context-menu items for Dropbox to Thunar
+- xfce.thunar-volman: Thunar extension for automatic management of removable drives and media
+- xfce.thunar-media-tags-plugin: Thunar plugin providing tagging and renaming features for media files
+- krusader: A twin-panel file manager.

 # Other Miscellaneous Programs
 - blueberry: A Bluetooth configuration tool.
 - efibootmgr: A tool to manipulate the EFI Boot Manager.
 - gum: A GTK user metrics.
-- krusader: A twin-panel file manager.
-- libsForQt5.kweather: KDE weather library.

 # Libraries
 - libarchive: A library to access, create, and manipulate archive files.
 - libbtbb: A Bluetooth baseband library.
+- libkate: A Kate-like editor for KPart applications.
+- libsForQt5.kate: The KDE advanced text editor, Kate.
+- libsForQt5.kweather: KDE weather library.
+- libsForQt5.kweathercore: KDE weather core library.
 - libnotify: A library for sending desktop notifications.
 - libkate: A Kate-like editor for KPart applications.